matifrancois/matifrancois/README.md

 ## Hi, I'm Mati! 👋

-Passionate about Technology, I love working in new areas and stacks. \
+Passionate about all things technology and innovation. \
-So far, I've worked with neural networks, signal processing, desktop apps and web development.
+So far, I've worked with neural networks, signal processing, desktop apps and web development, \
+though I am always looking for new challenges.

+Fun Fact: I never say no to lasagna 😏

 ## 📘 Some of the projects I'm proud of
 <p align="left">